newtheatre/history-project/_shows/16_17/wrecked_stuff.md

 ---

-A preview of 'Wrecked': one of the New Theatre’s Edinburgh 2017 shows.
-Loosely based on The Tempest, this show is an absurd political satire chronicling two days in the lives of six pirates, and one dead parrot, shipwrecked on a tropical island.
-These buffoonish buccaneers turn one another, each vying for power, using different ideologies to manipulate their comrades.
-This fast paced comedy explores whether institutions can ever be anything but systems for oppression and whether game theory is an accurate description of political practice.
+A preview of *Wrecked*: one of the Nottingham New Theatre's Edinburgh 2017 shows.
+Loosely based on *The Tempest*, this show is an absurd political satire chronicling two days in the lives of six pirates, and one dead parrot, shipwrecked on a tropical island.
+These buffoonish buccaneers turn on one another, each vying for power, using different ideologies to manipulate their comrades.
+This fast-paced comedy explores whether institutions can ever be anything but systems for oppression and whether game theory is an accurate description of political practice.